Adam Sebire Greenland Sea Ice DJI_0514c.jpg

 Film & Video Production

-I use a highly portable and flexible filmmaking kit suited to fast-moving shoots on multiple locations in difficult conditions.
+As a freelance video cameraman, director and editor I use a highly portable & flexible filmmaking kit suited to fast-moving shoots across multiple locations in difficult conditions.

 Equipment